 “The higher dose is also more likely to cause users to develop tolerance, quickly requiring a larger dose to get the same effects,” he said.
 “For many dab users, smoking herbal cannabis will no longer produce the desired effect.”

 Is this more proof that pot is a so-called ‘gateway drug?’
 Not really.

-“A more recent 2008 study in Development and Psychopathology that looked at 510 pairs of twins found that genetics were more responsible than a gateway effect for progressing from cannabis on to harder drugs,” Sulak said.
+“A more recent that looked at 510 pairs of twins found that genetics were more responsible than a gateway effect for progressing from cannabis on to harder drugs,” Sulak said.
 “We’ll never answer this questions using a controlled study because that would be unethical, but the large volumes of epidemiological data do not strongly support the gateway theory.”

 As the legalization of cannabis dries up the illegal drug trade, there will be fewer dealers to sell the drug to those under age.
 Therefore, the availability of marijuana to teens should also diminish, Sulak said.
 Any gateway effect that exists now would likewise begin to disappear.

 The same goes for exploding houses.
 Those who medically need the THC and cannabinoid levels that dabbing provides will be able to get it in states where it is produced in controlled environments.

 “In my practice, I have occasionally seen dabbing provide better relief to patients,” Sulak said.
 “For example, migraine patients often find that taking a large dose of rapid onset cannabis at the earliest signs of a headache will enable them to prevent the whole episode.”

 The Takeaway?
 Be Honest With Kids About Pot